 This exhibit is offered in connection with the Van Cliburn International Piano Competition Archive at Texas Christian University.
+Most images are clickable to enlarge or see complete items.
 For more on the competitions, see the archivist's Guide to the Van Cliburn Competitions.
 Exhibit materials should be used in accordance with copyright laws.
-Contact: firstname.lastname@example.org.
+Contact: email@example.com.

 Van Cliburn's triumph in the First Tchaikovsky Competition in Moscow in 1958, during the Cold War, inspired the creation of a namesake competition, to be held in Fort Worth, Texas.